Rokastur/reddit-clone/README.md

 Most of the content - categories, posts, comments can be ordered by number of criteria, such as date, score, etc.

+###### chat

+also, includes chat functionality. authenticated users may create chat rooms or participate in one if they are added by someone else. chat room has no limit on the amount of chatters.

 UI is rudimentary.

 -- work in progress --